Retro-Rewind-Team/iso-patcher/README.md

       set-image-type-WBFS.sh  : Linux+Mac: Set output format to WBFS
       set-image-type-WDF.sh   : Linux+Mac: Set output format to WDF

+      set-image-type-ISO.bat  : Windows: Set output format to plain ISO set-image-type-WBFS.bat : Windows: Set output format to WBFS set-image-type-WDF.bat  : Windows: Set output format to WDF

 6.)
 Call one of these scripts:

       create-rr-pal.sh  : Linux and Mac users, create a PAL version create-rr-usa.sh  : Linux and Mac users, create a NTSC/USA version create-rr-jpn.sh  : Linux and Mac users, create a NTSC/JAPAN version

+      create-rr-pal.bat : Windows users, create a PAL version create-rr-usa.bat : Windows users, create a NTSC/USA version
+      create-rr-jpn.bat : Windows users, create a NTSC/JAPAN version

 The scripts will create a new image of selected type.

 7.)
-You will find the new image in the sub directory 'new-image'.
+You will find the new image in the sub directory `new-image/`.

-Troubleshooting
+## Troubleshooting

-"Disable all cheatcodes" error.
+### "Disable all cheatcodes" error

-This can happens if you try to load a patched Retro Rewind wbfs on USB Loader the normal way, this is because USB Loader uses more RAM than loading it from Riivolution or Retro Rewind channel.
+This can happens if you try to load a patched Retro Rewind .wbfs on USB Loader the normal way, this is because USB Loader uses more RAM than loading it from Riivolution or Retro Rewind channel.

-To fix it you must use a Forwarder channel to load the patched wbfs.
+To fix it you must use a Forwarder channel to load the patched .wbfs.
 I have a collection of forwarder channels for Retro Rewind here: http://bit.ly/3J4auhe

-Forwarder returning to Wii menu.
+### Forwarder returning to Wii menu

-To my understanding how the Wii works in software, the game must be played at least once so the Wii recognizes what is trying to play.
+To my understanding how the Wii works in software, has to be started at least once for the Wii to recognize it.
 Essentially to fix it you must load the game normally then you can use the forwarder.
-If the forwarder keeps returning to Wii menu make sure your USB Loader is set up correctly and using the same label as you used when you patched the game.
+If the forwarder keeps returning to Wii menu make sure your USB Loader is set up correctly and is using the same label as you used when you patched the game.
 Also only Wiiflow supports loading from SD Cards so keep that in mind.

-Errors during operations
+### Errors during operations

-Any crashes that occurs without a dump like loading to a blackscreen seems that something went wrong during the patching process.
+Any crashes that occur without a dump like loading to a black screen indicate that something went wrong during the patching process.
 Contact Kote3767 if there are any issues.

-If the game crashes with a code dump, the crash report is saved in the Wii nand at "shared2/Pulsar/Retrorewind6/crash.pul" To extract it you can use WiiXplorer or FSTOOLBOX and then you can go to Retro Rewind discord server to ask.
+If the game crashes with a code dump, the crash report is saved in the Wii NAND at "shared2/Pulsar/Retrorewind6/crash.pul".
+To extract it you can use WiiXplorer or FSTOOLBOX and then you can go to Retro Rewind discord server to ask for help.